TrebledJ/trebledj.github.io/content/tags/software/programming-language/haskell.md

 ---
 ---

-Haskell is a general-purpose, statically-typed, purely functional [programming](/tags/programming) language with type inference and lazy evaluation.
+Haskell is a general-purpose, statically-typed, purely functional {% tag "programming" %} language with type inference and lazy evaluation.
 Designed for teaching, research and industrial applications, Haskell has pioneered a number of programming language features such as type classes, which enable type-safe operator overloading.

 ```haskell
 main :: IO ()